 Wonders of the night sky and rare natural phenomena have inspired a lot of my creative writing, especially in fiction.
 These pieces feature elements of the night: Aurora Novel, my debut novel based on Northern Lights Milky Way Novel, a work in progress featuring Milky Way mythology BlackJack, a short story of magical realism Crossing…

 There’s more than one way to tell your story.
-With a new perspective, this bio shares insight into my adventures as an Aurora Chaser.
+With a new perspective, this profile shares insight into my adventures as an Aurora Chaser.

 As part of the REO Town Reading Series, I’m excited to present my work live with other talented Michigan authors!
 This time, I’ll share the adventures in a tale of magical realism called Black Jack & The Dawn of Dark Pollution.
 How could darkness wreak havoc in the city during daylight?
 Read the full story!

 Gearing up for a trip to Cape Canaveral to witness the launch of the Solar Orbiter, I asked friends to share their favorite songs about the sun, aurora and outer space.
 The resulting playlist is phenomenal!
 There are too many awesome songs to name, and these are just a few.
 It’s a bit of a…